Volta191/YTmusic_Uploaded_Music_Parser/README.md

 3. When authintication is done, simply press enter in terminal.
 It will generate .json file in same folder with the script

-You may control limit of the output buy changing "limit" parameter (3000 by default)
+*You may control limit of the output buy changing "limit" parameter (3000 by default)

-I hope it will help.
+I hope it will help you.

 V.